 Understanding Curbside Recycling

 You can use curbside recycling to separate specific waste materials from your regular garbage.
-This system allows for a special collection of those materials.
+This system allows for a unique collection of those materials.
 A recycling service provider usually picks up the separated items from your curb on scheduled days.

 You might have seen bins with different colors for recycling materials like plastic, glass, and paper.